elricstorm/rails-for-windows/README.md

 What is Rails for Windows?
 --------------------------------

-Rails for Windows was created to help novice to intermediate Rails Developers that use the Windows OS as their development platform.
+Rails for Windows was created to help novice to intermediate Rails Developers integrate and develop applications on a Windows OS platform.
+If you've searched and combed the web for resources pertaining to Windows/Ruby/Rails development then you've probably ascertained what many of us already know and realize:

+    def information_related_to_windows
+      puts ("bangs head on wall " * 1000)
+    end

+Information is either missing or scattered in hard to reach places.

 ...